OxfordRSE/IntroCMakeCourse/README.md

 - Defining project name and languages with the CMake `project` command
 - Setting variables using the CMake `set` command
 - Setting the C++ language standard with the CMake `CMAKE_CXX_STANDARD` variable
+- Defining an executable with the CMake `add_executable` command

 Discussion points: